Market

 followed along with proper explanation relating

-to material departures, if any:
+to material departures:

 b. we have selected such accounting policies and